1Password/install-cli-action/README.md

 ## ⚙️ Supported Runners

-You can perform the action on Linux and macOS runners.
-Windows is not currently supported.
+You can perform the action on Linux, macOS, and Windows runners.

 ## 💙 Community & Support